Tag: Owen Smith

 Owen Smith – 2015 Parliamentary Question to the Department for Work and Pensions

-To ask the Secretary of State for Work and Pensions, what assessment he has made of the reasons for the increase in the number of in-work recipients of housing benefits in the last five years.
+To ask the Secretary of State for Work and Pensions, what assessment he has made of the effect of the under-occupancy penalty on people with disabilities.

 Justin Tomlinson